 - 1. Beginning Freshmen: Students enrolling in college for the first time may apply for admission based on one of the following categories: - a.
-Graduates from an accredited high school must submit an official high school transcript showing the date of graduation. - Graduates from a private or home school must submit an official high school transcript or notarized academic record indicating the date of graduation from an accredited agency. - Students who have satisfactorily completed the test of General Education Development must submit official GED test scores or an official GED certificate (not a copy). - 2.
+Graduates from an accredited high school must submit an official high school transcript showing the date of graduation. - b.
+Graduates from a private or home school must submit an official high school transcript or notarized academic record indicating the date of graduation from an accredited agency. - c.
+Students who have satisfactorily completed the test of General Education Development must submit official GED test scores or an official GED certificate (not a copy). - 2.
 Dual Credit: Dual credit refers to courses taught by NCTC in which students are eligible to receive college and high school credit simultaneously.
 Courses are limited to those applicable to high school graduation requirements.
 Eligibility requirements are as follows: a.
 Only high school students who have met all the eligibility requirements (academic and behavioral) and who are recommended by the high school principal are eligible to enroll in dual credit courses.
 Students must be college ready as evidenced by TSI scores and have a high school GPA of "B" or higher.
-To remain eligible students must maintain a "C" or higher in each dual credit course. - b.
+To remain eligible students must maintain a "C" or higher in each dual credit course.

+b.
 Apply on-line using the Texas Common Application by using the ApplyTexas application at: www.applytexas.org.
 Paper applications can be downloaded from the admissions page of the NCTC web site or obtained from the Admissions Office. c.
 To be eligible for any dual credit courses students must hold junior standing in high school.
 Students may be eligible for dual credit courses during the summer prior to their junior year of high school. d.
 Home or private schooled student may enroll in dual credit courses.
 All Dual Credit requirements apply. e.
-All potential Dual Credit students that are enrolled in a Texas Public high school must pass the section of the THEA (or new statewide TSI Assessment) that is associated with the course they are wanting to take.
+All potential Dual Credit students that are enrolled in a Texas Public high school must pass the section of the TSI Assessment that is associated with the course they want to take.
 All potential Dual Credit students must meet TSI eligibility requirements.
-Most students enter using high school 10th or 11th grade TAKS scores of 2200/3.
-If students are not able to enter using the TAKS scores they may become eligible using scores from any of the following tests THEA, Compass, SAT, ACT, PSAT, or PLAN.
-THEA standards for eligibility are:
+Minimum passing scores for the new statewide TSI Assessment are: